insqu/sc/UPDATE-unfinished.md

 Last time we built bbox.sol and compiled our Greeter.sol contract.

 This time we are going to do things a bit differently.
-We are going to deploy a token smart contract, using openzeppelin.
+We are going to deploy a token smart contract, using OpenZeppelin.

 The contract we are going to deploy will look like this: